The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Preliminar definitions and contextualization

 \end{itemize} \end{definition}

 We point out that there are no standard definition of bounded growth in the current literature and we are proposing the previous ones in order distinguished them and its consequences.
-Note that: \begin{itemize} \item[i)] The property of half $(M(s),\nu)$--nonuniform bounded growth is considered in \cite[p.686]{W. Zhang} under the name of \textit{nonuniform bounded growth}. \item[ii)] The property of the full $(M(s),\nu)$--nonuniform bounded growth is considered with the particular case of $M(s)=Me^{\varepsilon s}$ where $\varepsilon\geq 0$ and $M\geq1$ by \cite[p.547]{Chu} and \cite[p.1892]{Zhang}, also under the name of \textit{nonuniform bounded growth}, \item[iii)] We propose to denote the particular case of $M(s)=M\geq 1$ as \textit{uniform bounded growth}, which has been considered respectively by S. Siegmund \cite[p.253]{Siegmund2002} and W. Coppel \cite[pp.8-9]{Coppel} in a full and half version respectively under the name of \textit{bounded growth}. \end{itemize}
+Note that: \begin{itemize} \item[i)] The property of half $(M(s),\nu)$--nonuniform bounded growth is considered in \cite[p.686]{W. Zhang} under the name of \textit{nonuniform bounded growth}. \item[ii)] The property of the full $(M(s),\nu)$--nonuniform bounded growth is treated in the particular case of $M(s)=Me^{\varepsilon s}$ where $\varepsilon\geq 0$ and $M\geq1$ by \cite[p.547]{Chu} and \cite[p.1892]{Zhang}, also under the name of \textit{nonuniform bounded growth}. \item[iii)] We propose to denote the particular case of $M(s)=M\geq 1$ as \textit{uniform bounded growth}, which has been considered respectively by S. Siegmund \cite[p.253]{Siegmund2002} and W. Coppel \cite[pp.8-9]{Coppel} in a full and half version respectively under the name of \textit{bounded growth}.
+We also highlight the related definitions proposed by K.J.
+Palmer in \cite[pp.172]{Palmer-06}. \end{itemize}

 From now on, in this paper we will work with the property of half $(Me^{\delta s},\nu)$--nonuniform bounded growth.